 Whether you authorize users to take on rule-based or role-based access control, RBAC is incredibly important.
-Within some organizations - especially those that are on the smaller side - it might make sense that some users wear many hats and as a result they need access to a variety of seemingly unrelated information.
+Within some organizations - especially startups, or those that are on the smaller side - it might make sense that some users wear many hats and as a result they need access to a variety of seemingly unrelated information.

 In those situations, the roles and rules may be a little lax (we don’t recommend this!), or they may overlap a bit.
 However, in most cases, users only need access to the data required to do their jobs.
 With RBAC, you can ensure that those restrictions (or allowances) are in place and that your data will be accessible only by the people, and under the circumstances, of which your organization approves.Now that you know why RBAC is important, let’s take a look at the two different forms of Rule-based access control (sometimes called RuBAC) and role-based access control (aka RoBAC).

 In this form of RBAC, you’re focusing on the rules associated with the data’s access or restrictions.
 These rules may be parameters, such as allowing access only from certain IP addresses, denying access from certain IP addresses, or something more specific.
 In a more specific instance, access from a specific IP address may be allowed unless it comes through a certain port (such as the port used for FTP access).
 These types of specificities prevent cybercriminals and other ne’er-do-wells from accessing your information even if they do find a way in to your network.
 Rule-Based Access Control can also be implemented on a file or system level, restricting data access to business hours only, for instance.